 Other Government Campgrounds:

-Water Authorities, Regional Parks, Conservation Authorities and Councils make up the majority of these and while most are free camps (which we look at in the next article) there are some with fees and in general are little different from Community run camping facilities.
-Pictured here is the campground at Black River, near Stanley, Tasmania; this is a Conservation Area which is now managed by the National Parks body with fees via a self registration system (Honesty Box) at the entrance.
+Water Authorities, Regional Parks, Conservation Authorities and Councils make up the majority of these.
+While most are free camps (which we look at in the next article) there are some with fees.
+Also in general, are little different from Community run camping facilities.
+Pictured here is the campground at Black River, near Stanley, Tasmania.
+This is a Conservation Area which is now managed by the National Parks body.
+It has fees via a self registration system (Honesty Box) at the entrance.

 Black River Campground @ Stanley, TAS